rtoob/rio-landing/README.md

 # rio-landing
 Project Name: "RioPlata"
-"RioPlata" is a personal finance app that uses Material Design style Frontend Framework: Bootstrap
+"RioPlata" is a personal finance app that uses Material Design style and Bootstrap.